difaeai/DifaeAi/src/app/api/ip-camera/windows-agent/README.md

 }
 ```

 The URL is valid for seven days and points directly to a camera-specific zip archive.
-The endpoint copies a shared template
+The endpoint ensures the Windows agent
-(`bridge/windows-agent/windows-agent-template.zip`), replaces `agent-config.json` with the generated payload, re-zips the
+executable exists (compiling it on demand when necessary), writes the generated config beside it, zips the bundle, and returns
-folder and returns the signed download URL.
+the signed download URL.

 ### Error responses